ryeash/doctor/doctor-jersey/README.md

 doctor-jersey
 -------------
-A JAX-RS HTTP server provider backed by netty and jersey.
+A JAX-RS HTTP server provider backed by netty and jersey, and wired together using doctor injection.

 ## Unsupported JAX-RS features